miekg/king/README.md

 changes.
 With _king_ you can just generate the completion files separately from a `kong.Node`.

 This package copies from [gum](https://github.com/charmbracelet/gum) and made into a standalone library + some extra features, like telling (via struct tags) how certain things must be completed.
-Also the Bash completions are completely reworked and for both Zsh and Bash positional argument completion also works.
+The Bash completions are completely reworked and for both Zsh and Bash have positional argument completion.
+For the Fish shell the origin _gum_ completion was used and not made better.

 King can _also_ generate manual pages from a Kong node, see godoc for more information.